polysyllabic/chaos/docs/chaosConfigFiles.md

 This type of modifier introduces a delay between when an event comes into the Chaos engine and when it is passed to the controller.
 This modifier type applies the delay unconditionally to the defined signals.
-It does not accept the `while` or `unless` condition lists.
+It does not accept the `while` condition lists.

 The `applies_to` key inticates which commands experience the delay.